 CADE's Internal Rules set forth the general rules and procedure that apply to settlements.
-CADE has not published any policy paper or other guidance materials on the subject.
+CADE has published non-binding Guidelines on the subject in February 2016 consolidating its best practices and procedures usually adopted during the negotiations of TCCs with the CADE in cartel cases.